keptn/keptn.github.io/content/docs/install/k8s-support/index.md

 * the CPU limits of *shipyard-controller* and *resource-service*, and
 * the RAM limits of *resource-service*.

-As a guidance, we ran a stress-test of a Keptn installation with 50 projects, each project having 5 stages and 50 services.
+As guidance, we ran a stress test of a Keptn installation with 50 projects, each project having 5 stages and 50 services.
 Every second we run an evaluation sequence for a total of 5000 sequences.
 During the execution, we observed *shipyard-controller* to require 1 full CPU and roughly 180MB of RAM.
-Similarly, the *resource-service* was using around 3 CPUs and 240MB of RAM.
+Similarly, the *resource-service* required around 3 CPUs and 240MB of RAM.